 Students are required to successfully pass all courses by meeting the specified minimum requirements, as stated in each course outline, in order to continue with the program.

 Attendance in all classes is strongly recommended and is required for completion of any in-class evaluations.
 Courses that are delivered in a classroom or lab setting, as opposed to online, will discuss theories and concepts that all students are responsible for, regardless of their attendance.
+Students are required to report all absences before class begins by emailing their professor using a Conestoga College email account and via the Student Portal.
 This section is in addition to the College Attendance at Evaluations section in this handbook.

 Absence for Other Reasons

 Request for leaves of absence to attend to family illness, death or family problems will be considered.
 These requests will be submitted to faculty who will consult with the Program Administrative contact as required.